slacgismo/grip-webpage/Getting Started/index.md

 logo: 'assets/images/griplogo.svg'
 current: about
 ---
-# Are You A User or Developer?
+# Learn To Use Our Platforms
+Whether you’re a beginner ready to learn the basics or an experienced developer seeking advanced implentation into your utilities, our collection of video and slide presentations has got you covered!
+Our expertly curated content is designed to guide you through each topic step-by-step, ensuring easy usage of the Grid Resilience and Intelligence Platform.

+## Choosing Your Path
 GRIP is supported on two platforms: **GMLC GCP** platform and **OpenFIDO** platform.
 Our open source applications serve as powerful learning tools for both beginning users and experienced developers alike.

-## Choosing Your Learning Path
 **User Guide:** For beginners, our video tutorials provide a visual and interactive way to learn how to use the software through step-by-step instructions.

 **Developer Guide:** For experienced developers, we offer both video tutorials and in-depth lecture slides enabling the implentation of advanced techniques and allow you to stay updated with the latest industry practices.